Prepared for

 2. Showed up personally – Attended every Client Services town hall; answered hard questions; was honest about changes I didn't like either

-3. Designed for adoption – Created neighborhoods in BookIT for hoteling navigation; hosted campus tours for NCC moving to Charlotte; designed digital displays for team cohesion in hoteling environments
+3. Designed for adoption – Created neighborhoods in Zoom Workplaces for hoteling navigation; hosted campus tours for NCC moving to Charlotte; designed digital displays for team cohesion in hoteling environments

 4. Maintained relationships – Regular monthly meetings with business area leaders showing how their requirements were reflected in designs; educated new GCS leaders on lessons from prior projects